bowen-upenn/llm_token_bias/README.md

 👩‍🏫**10-11-2024** We presented the work at the [Wharton AI & Analytics Initiative](https://ai-analytics.wharton.upenn.edu)'s Research & Education Symposium.

-🍎**10-07-2024** Apple's trending paper [GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models](https://arxiv.org/pdf/2410.05229v1) follows up our work to question the genuine reasoning capabilities of LLMs.
+🍎**10-07-2024** Great to see Apple's trending paper [GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models](https://arxiv.org/pdf/2410.05229v1) follows up our work to question the reasoning capabilities of LLMs.
 It references our work multiple times, while generalizing mathematical reasoning problems into symbolic templates.
 Definitely worth checking out both!

 🚀**News!
 09-21-2024** A short version of this work has been accepted to the [EMNLP 2024 GenBench Workshop](https://genbench.org/workshop/).